 Closer to the less healthy end you have white flour, white rice, potatoes, and pasta, which aren’t as nutrient-rich as whole grains.
 When consuming carbohydrates, get more than simply calories by keeping most choices on the less processed end of the spectrum – and even then, keep portions moderate to help manage weight.
 Keep junk food and soda consumption to a bare minimum.
 Don’t bring them into your home.
 Consume them occasionally in small amounts, if at all.
 Read labels and try to avoid products with added sugars – including corn syrup, dextrose, sucrose, glucose, fructose, and maltose – listed as one of the first few ingredients.

 Enjoy the harvest, as you strive to improve your diet, consider your options.
 Late summer is prime harvest time at many farmers markets.
 That’s a great time to move away from foods that are less healthy and calorie dense and move toward a nutritious diet based on a wide variety of minimally processed vegetables, fruits, whole grains, beans, legumes, nuts, and other plant foods.
 Eating farmers market foods at the peak of ripeness and freshness is a good way to recognize that a healthy diet can coincide with eating fulfilling meals and snacks.
 Turn produce from your local farmers market into a meal with different recipes.

 Information resource from Mayo Clinic Health Lette.
-For more information on carb control, contact Lethia Lee at the Sampson County Cooperative Extension Office at 910-592-7161.
+For more information on carb control, contact Lethia Lee at the N.C.
+Cooperative Extension in Sampson County office at 910-592-7161.

-**Editor’s Note: Lethia Lee is the EFNEP Program Assistant for the Expanded Food Nutrition Education Program with the Sampson County Cooperative Extension Center.
+**Editor’s Note: Lethia Lee is the EFNEP Program Assistant for the Expanded Food Nutrition Education Program with the N.C.
+Cooperative Extension, Sampson County Center.